fukata/network-latest-posts/readme.txt

 * @instance           : This parameter is intended to differenciate each instance of the widget/shortcode/function you use, it's required in order for the asynchronous pagination links to work

 == Changelog ==

+= 3.0.1 =
+* Bug "Problem with 3.0, unexpected T_FUNCTION" Fixed, add_action on line 1092 modified to provide compatibility with PHP versions &lt; 5.3

 = 3.0 =
 * Network Latest Posts was totally rewritten, it no longer uses Angelo's code.
 WordPress hooks took its place.
 All the nasty hackery and workarounds